NYC mayor pushes to remove homeless people in subway system

 “Repeating the failed outreach-based policing strategies of the past will not end the suffering of homeless people bedding down on the subway.
 It is sickening to hear Mayor Adams liken unsheltered homeless people to a cancer.
 They are human beings,” Nortz said.

+Adams’ spokesperson, Fabien Levy, responded by saying the mayor “was abundantly clear today that his heart breaks when he sees fellow New Yorkers sleeping on trains.”

+“We are not going to abandon those who are experiencing homelessness to lives of suffering and pain and we are not going to allow the betrayal of these individuals to continue any longer.
+We can help those in need, uphold the law, and restore public confidence in our transit system all at the same time,” Levy said.

-Nortz said the group was pleased to hear, however, that part the plan would involve expanding the number of psychiatric beds at hospitals.
+Nortz said the coalition was pleased to hear, however, that part the plan would involve expanding the number of psychiatric beds at hospitals.

 As subway ridership cratered during the pandemic, homeless people have become more visible, sometimes sleeping on platforms or several seats on a train, something the mayor has said contributes to a general feeling of “disorder” in the nations’ largest city.